 - $800 per day for days 91-150 of a hospital stay (Lifetime Reserve Days).

 - All costs for each day beyond 150 days

 *A new benefit period begins when you have been out of the hospital for 60 or more consecutive days.

 Skilled Nursing Facility Coinsurance

-*Plans F also offer a high-deductible plan.
-This means you must pay for Medicare-covered costs up to the deductible amount $2,300 in 2019 before your policy pays anything.
+*Plans F and G also offer a high-deductible plan.
+This means you must pay for Medicare-covered costs up to the deductible amount $2,700 in 2023 before your policy pays anything.

 - You can pay out of pocket.